salsita/node-pg-migrate/docs/src/cli.md

 `public`.
 That location only comes from configuration, so before creating anything a run checks that the history really is there.

-When the migrations table is missing or empty, but a table of that name in another schema of the database already records migrations, the run is refused rather than starting the history
+When the migrations table is missing or empty, but another schema of the database has a table of that name - a table with the `id`, `name` and `run_on` columns of a migrations table, not a view - that already records migrations, the run is refused rather than starting the history
 over: replaying every migration either fails half-way (`relation "…" does not exist`) or silently duplicates objects into the wrong schema.
 A refused run creates nothing - not the migrations table, and not the schemas `--create-schema` asks for.
 This is what happens when: